forcedotcom/cli/releasenotes/sf/README.md

 NOTE: We plan to promote this week's `stable-rc` release (1.7.0) to `stable` on Dec 23, 2021.
 However, because of the holidays, we won't publish a new `stable-rc` release on either Dec 23 or 30, 2021.
 We'll return to our regular weekly release schedule on Jan 6, 2022.
 (Wow, next year we'll be exactly 200 years away from the first every-digit-is-the-same year since 1111.
 Exciting stuff!)
 Happy holidays to our fabulous developer community, and we'll see you next year!

+* NEW: Easily find the `sf` command or flag you want to execute with the new autocomplete feature.
+It works the same as standard autocomplete on a terminal: it's all about the TAB key.
+First type `sf` at the prompt and then press TAB twice to view the full list of topics and top-level commands.
+Then type the first letter of a topic or command, press TAB again, and the CLI autocompletes it as best it can.
+Autocomplete works similarly with flags: after you've typed out a command, type a dash (`-`) then TAB twice to see the full list of available flags.
+Then type a letter and TAB to autocomplete a specific flag.
+Play around with it and you'll get the hang of it, don't worry!

+    To install autocomplete, run `sf autocomplete` and follow the instructions for your particular environment.
+For example, on macOS with the bash shell, you run this command, which updates your `.bashrc` file:

+    `printf "eval $(sf autocomplete:script bash)" >> ~/.bashrc; source ~/.bashrc`

+    Autocomplete on `sf` is currently supported only on the macOS and Linux operating systems and the Bash shell.

 * NEW:  Quickly catch up on the new and changed features in any Salesforce CLI release with the new `info releasenotes display` command (alias `whatsnew`).
 By default, the command displays the release notes for the Salesforce CLI version that's currently installed.
 Use the `--version|-v` flag to specify a specific CLI version or a tag, such as `stable-rc`.
 For example:

     ```bash